|

 pictures alone.
 But the fit & functionality are more

-the blade going in and out are accounted for.
+blade going in and out are accounted for.
+The angle at

-taken into consideration, and adjusted as such to a
+consideration, and adjusted as such to a preferential

-scabbard maker from ancient history, and I'm building a
+from ancient history, and I'm building a scabbard per

-scabbard per request of that customer from those
+request of that customer from those ancients times.
+I

-ancients times.
-I need to build it to the specifications
+need to build it to the specifications of someone who

-a historical scabbard maker would use, so that the whole
+scabbard maker would use, so that the whole point of

-wood core, sliding action of draw, historical buckles &
+wood core, the sliding action of draw, the historical buckles &

 what you pay for in a DBK.